TheJacksonLaboratory/diachromatic/docs/truncate.rst

 In most cases, one of the reads of the read pair will map to a single ligation fragment, and the reverse read will map to another fragment.
-However, this is not always true because the Hi-C ligation junction cvan be located within one of the sequenced reads.
+However, this is not always true because the Hi-C ligation junction can be located within one of the sequenced reads.
-This step of the pipeline attempts to address this situation (which could lead to the read with the Hi-C junction not being mapped during the mapping step), by deleting sequenced that is downstream of the enzyme recognition site.
+This step of the pipeline attempts to address this situation (which could lead to the read with the Hi-C junction not being mapped during the mapping step), by deleting the sequence that is downstream of the enzyme recognition site.

 For example, if the forward read is entirely contained within one ligation fragment and the reverse read starts in